 Facing a possible foreclosure is one of the most stressful and overwhelming situations a homeowner can be forced to deal with.
 Whether you’re actively facing foreclosure or just at risk, North Carolina offers free resources to help.

-Free Foreclosure Counseling
+Free Foreclosure Prevention Counseling

 Free counseling, regardless of what stage of the foreclosure process you find yourself in, is available through the State Home Foreclosure Prevention Project, administered by the North Carolina Housing Finance Agency.
 Housing counselors can also work with servicers on your behalf and refer you to free legal services if your income is low.
 Services are provided by participating HUD-approved housing counseling agencies statewide.
 Reach out to the Agency call center at 1-888-442-8188 to be connected to a housing counselor.

 The Housing Stability Counseling Program, designed by NeighborWorks America, is a national program that aims to help nonprofits and agencies provide direct housing counseling services to individuals and families facing housing instability such as eviction, foreclosure and homelessness.
 The Agency is one of 131 recipients who received funding to help consumers with foreclosure and eviction prevention and access to federal, state and local relief programs.
 Learn more about the Housing Stability Counseling Program.

 NC Homeowner Assistance Fund